 The first calibration performed was to verify that the traffic generator programs did not have any resource constraints that limited their ability to emulate hundreds of users.
-These programs were implemented using efficient programming techniques for managing large numbers of socket connections (based in part on Banga and Druschel's scalable methods for generating HTTP requests [3]).
+These programs were implemented using efficient programming techniques for managing large numbers of socket connections (based in part on Banga and Druschel's scalable methods for generating HTTP requests [2]).
 For this calibration we first selected the slowest machine in our network (a 66 Mhz 486) to run the browser program.
 We ran one instance of the serverside program on each of the server machines and configured the browser program to select uniformly from all servers for each new sequence of page requests.
-The number of browsing users was varied from 500 to 1,400 and the bandwidth used on the 10 Mbps interface to the browser machine is plotted in Figure 3 as a function of the number of simulated browsing users.
+The number of browsing users was varied from 500 to 1,400 and the bandwidth used on the 10 Mbps interface to the browser machine is plotted in Figure 1 as a function of the number of simulated browsing users.
 These results show that over this range of users, there is a linear increase in generated traffic and the traffic is significantly less than the capacity of the host's 10 Mbps interface.
-We repeated this experiment with a 200 Mhz Pentium Pro with the results also shown in Figure 3 for further confirmation that CPU and interface speeds of the end system are not resource constraints.
+We repeated this experiment with a 200 Mhz Pentium Pro with the results also shown in Figure 1 for further confirmation that CPU and interface speeds of the end system are not resource constraints.
 Thus if traffic generation machines are limited to simulating no more than 1,400 users each, we can be confident that the number of users simulated in an experiment is accurate and reproducible.
 A second concern is that a single program can not faithfully simulate hundreds of browsers because by default, a single FreeBSD process can use at most 64 sockets simultaneously.
 However, because user think times are much longer than the times required to request pages, most of the emulated users are idle at any time.
 We explicitly performed experiments to demonstrate that the 64 socket descriptors limitation was never encountered in practice.
 With a similar experiment we also verified that even the slowest server machine could handle a maximum number of expected requests without reaching a resource limitation.

 For the next calibration, we ran an instance of the browser program on each of the browser machines and again uniformly distributed requests across all server machines.
 Each browser was configured to emulate the same number of users with the total users varied from 700 to 5,075.
-Figure 4 plots aggregate traffic on the path carrying response traffic from the servers as a function of emulated browsers (users).
-Again the load is a linear function of browsers indicating there are no fundamental resource limitations in the system and generated loads can easily exceed the capacity of a 10 Mbps link.
+Aggregate traffic on the path carrying response traffic from the servers was plotted as a function of emulated browsers (users) as shown in Figure 2.